ara-software/tutorials/simulation/generate_arasim/htcondor_version/README.md

 - `job.sub`: this is the htcondor submission file (the file with the job parameters)
 - `job.sh`: this is the file that is actually executed and "does the work"

+We also provide a sample AraSim output file.
+There is nothing special about this one (it mimics A2, including data-like output); it's just to make the example here complete.

 ## submit.sh

 This actually submits the job to htcondor.